ESIGELEC Kubernetes 2025 Recap

 Conclusion

 This is the 2nd year I have taught containers and Kubernetes at ESIGELEC.
-There were many improvements made to the course to enhance the learning experience and add greater value to students.
-It includes the lab materials, the methodology, goal refinement, etc. It was a privilege for me to be here, 9 years after graduating from ESIGELEC, as a visiting professor.
+Several improvements were made to the course to enhance the learning experience and add greater value to students.
+It includes lab materials, methodology, goal refinement, and other relevant details.
+It was a privilege for me to be here again, 9 years after graduating from ESIGELEC.
+I hope that the students enjoyed this module.
+I am looking forward to doing this again next year :)